io-gui/io/readme.md

 <img alt="IO UI Logo" src="./images/logo/io.svg" width="150px" style="margin: 1em 0 0 1em;">

-# UI library for web applications #
+# Experimental UI library for web applications #

 Io library is designed to help you build data-driven web applications using native web technologies.
 It implements custom elements, virtual DOM, programmable templates, data binding and a simple data-flow design.
+This library is an experiment with limited browser support and an API which is subject to change.
+Use at own risk!

 For a quick start, read this document and check out included elements and examples.